MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-312-scenario-include.md

-Keep track of vendor performance and ensure that your company gets the best value for its money.
+Track vendor performance and ensure that your company gets the best value for money.